Integrated circuit design: Microarchitecture and system-level design

 The initial chip design process begins with system-level design and microarchitecture planning.
 Within IC design companies, management and often analytics will draft a proposal for a design team to start the design of a new chip to fit into an industry segment.
 Upper-level designers will meet at this stage to decide how the chip will operate functionally.
 This step is where an IC's functionality and design are decided.
 IC designers will map out the functional requirements, verification testbenches, and testing methodologies for the whole project, and will then turn the preliminary design into a system-level specification that can be simulated with simple models using languages like C++ and MATLAB and emulation tools.
-For pure and new designs, the system design stage is where an instruction set and operation is planned out, and in most chips existing instruction sets are modified for newer functionality.
-Design at this stage is often statements such as encodes in the MP3 format or implements IEEE floating-point arithmetic.
-At later stages in the design process, each of these innocent looking statements expands to hundreds of pages of textual documentation.
+For pure and new designs, the system design stage is where an instruction set and operation are planned out, and in most chips, existing instruction sets are modified for newer functionality.
+Design at this stage often involves statements such as encodes in the MP3 format or implements IEEE floating-point arithmetic.
+At later stages in the design process, each of these innocent-looking statements expands to hundreds of pages of textual documentation.